Therapy Or Complex Trauma Consulting?

 Some of us develop a mental illness that is so severe that it causes us to either not be able to move forward or to veer completely off course.
 We are disabled by our illness, either temporarily or permanently.
 Therapists, with their expertise and experience, are best suited for helping us when we are in this stage of our journey.

-A coach comes alongside their client to brainstorm, provide information, and examine potential decisions.
+A Complex Trauma Consultant comes alongside their client to brainstorm, provide information, and examine potential decisions.
 A therapist can do all of these things, but they often also need to intervene at a deeper level to direct care, prescribe behaviour and make choices on behalf of their client.
-A coach never takes that much control over a client’s life.
+A Complex Trauma Consultant never takes that much control over a client’s life.
 Guide and encourage, yes.
 Command direction, never.

-People can, and sometimes need to, move between therapy and coaching.
-Individuals who have gotten their mental health illnesses under control or in remission can benefit tremendously from individual and group coaching.
-Individuals who are being coached need to transfer to a therapist if they experience a mental health crisis.
-A good coach will help a client make this transfer when decompensation occurs, rather than continuing to try to tend to themselves.
+People can, and sometimes need to, move between therapy and a Complex Trauma Consultant.
+Individuals who have gotten their mental health illnesses under control or in remission can benefit tremendously from individual and group complex trauma consulting.
+Individuals who are participating in complex trauma consulting need to transfer to a therapist if they experience a mental health crisis.
+A good complex trauma consultant will help a client make this transfer when decompensation occurs, rather than continuing to try to tend to themselves.